Supporting the Academic Excellence of Student Caregivers

 Student Parent Excellence Committee

 The Student Parent Excellence Committee is led by CEW+ in collaboration with partners across campus.
-We are working to reduce or eliminate obstacles to student parents demonstrating excellence.
+We are working to reduce or eliminate obstacles for student parents and caregivers demonstrating excellence.
 If you’re interested in becoming an ally, click here.

 Barbara Anderson, Ronald Freedman Collegiate Professor, Sociology and Population Studies